BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/admin-orgs-api.md

 When  updating organizations, the caller must have `organizations/write` permissions on the current path of the organization or `/`.

 When  reading organizations, the caller must have `organizations/read` permissions on the current path of the organization or `/`.

+Please visit @ref:[Authentication & authorization](authentication.md) section to learn more about it.

 @@@